Master-64/Shrek2-LiveSplit-ASL/README.md

  An autosplitter & load remover for Shrek 2 (PC) done via .asl.
  This repository is the most up-to-date LiveSplit autosplitter for Shrek 2 (PC).

-# How-to install (NOT POSSIBLE AT THE MOMENT, USE BELOW INSTALLATION METHOD)
+# How-to install
 1. Download LiveSplit
 2. Click 'Edit Splits' and set the game title to Shrek 2 (PC)
-3. Click enable Autosplitter & Load Removal
+3. Click and enable 'Autosplitter and Load Removal is available.
+(By Master_64)'
 4. Compare to Game Time (it will ask you if you haven't done this)
 5. Done!
 You should now have an autosplitter and load remover